This document outlines the policy for allowable uses of Apache® Software Foundation trademarks by other parties.

 What is the "confusing similarity" or "likelihood of confusion" test?

 Some uses of another person's trademark are nominative fair use, but some uses are simply infringing.
-Indeed, if a trademark is used in such a way that the relevant consuming public will likely be confused or mistaken about the source of a product or service sold or provided using the mark in question, then likelihood of confusion exists and the mark has been infringed.
+Indeed, if someone uses a trademark in a way that the relevant consuming public will likely be confused or mistaken about the source of a product or service sold or provided, likelihood of confusion exists and the mark has been infringed.

 Note that, even if there is no likelihood of confusion, you may still be liable for using another company's trademark if you are blurring or tarnishing their mark under the state and/or federal dilution laws.